xrfez/nim_mixed_c_cpp_static/Readme.md

 This examples assumes GCC is the compiler and windows.

-I'm pretty sure this would not work if 2 differnect compilers are used for the C and C++ compilation.
+I'm pretty sure this would not work if 2 different compilers are used for the C and C++ compilation.